Fantastic Beasts and Where to Find Them (film): Accolades

 The film was nominated for two Academy Awards and won for Best Costume Design, becoming the first Wizarding World film to win an Academy Award.
 It was also nominated for five British Academy Film Awards, including Best British Film, and won for Best Production Design.

 Sequels

 Initially, in October 2014, the studio announced the film would be the start of a trilogy.
 In July 2016, David Yates confirmed that Rowling had written the screenplay for the second film and had ideas for the third.
 In October 2016, Rowling announced that the series would comprise five films.

-The first sequel, titled Fantastic Beasts: The Crimes of Grindelwald, was released on 16 November 2018.
-The second sequel, Fantastic Beasts: The Secrets of Dumbledore, was released in the United Kingdom on 8 April 2022 and in the United States on 15 April 2022; production was delayed due to the COVID-19 pandemic.
+The first sequel, Fantastic Beasts: The Crimes of Grindelwald, was released on 16 November 2018.
+The second sequel, Fantastic Beasts: The Secrets of Dumbledore, was released in the United Kingdom on 8 April 2022 and in the United States on 15 April 2022.